 - Bake until the shredded cheese melts and edges of tortillas are just starting to brown, about 8 minutes.
 Serve immediately.

-How to Make A Pizza With Tortillas … It’s Whats For an Appetizer
+How to Make A Tortilla Pizza … It’s Whats For an Appetizer

 Loved this idea.
 They tasted really good but they did not crisp up for me.
 I did oil both sides of tortilla and cooked on cookie sheet at 400.
 After about 16 minutes they were still not crisp but I took them out anyway.
 They did get a little crisp after letting them sit for a few minutes.
 Trying to figure out what went wrong.
 Oven is accurate.
 I might try air fryer function next time because they tasted really good.